La Jolla beach near San Diego, California. Masayuki Hiraoka/EyeEm/Getty Images

 3. Sonoma Wine Country

-Best region for wine and food
+Best region for wine

 As winemaking in neighboring Napa Valley grows ever more upscale, sun-dappled vineyards in Sonoma County are still surrounded by pastoral ranchlands.
 Wineries range from the Sonoma Valley to the coastal Russian River Valley, and tasting rooms abound in buzzy Healdsburg.

 The uniqueness of the terroir is valued in this down-to-earth wine country, where you taste vintages straight from the barrel inside a tin-roofed shed while playing with the winemaker’s pet dog (at Porter Creek, just one of many excellent wineries).
-In addition to wine tasting, wallow in volcanic bubbling mud in Calistoga or float the river around LGBTIQ-friendly Guerneville.
+In addition to wine tasting, wallow in volcanic bubbling mud in Calistoga or float the river around LGBTQ-friendly Guerneville.

-Local tip: Follow your bliss down the Bohemian Hwy to Occidental and its epic Friday night farmers market, alive with live music.
+Local tip: Follow your bliss down the Bohemian Hwy to Occidental and its epic Thursday night farmers market, alive with live music.

 4. Highway 1